Find a professional editor in your field or genre, or in your language, with our Editors Directory.

 5

 Ethical matters include professional conduct, integrity, respect for others and the implications of editing particular kinds of material such as theses or First Nations content.
-Although the latter examples are examples of specialist editing, generalist editors need to understand and be aware of the ethical issues.
-Thesis editing guidelines are available on the IPEd website.
+Although the latter examples are examples of specialist editing, generalist editors need to understand and be aware of the ethical issues involved in editing this type of content.

-General editing handbooks contain material on legal matters, but material in older books may be out of date.
-For more up-to-date resources, see:
+General editing handbooks such as those listed above contain material on ethical and legal matters, but material in older books may be out of date.
+More up-to-date resources are listed below under the relevant subheadings.

 5